-- 1. An examination to assess the level of listening, reading, and writing proficiency, along with a Simulated Oral Proficiency Interview to assess the level of speaking proficiency. - An examination covering appropriate topics to assess the student's knowledge of content material related to Francophone culture, linguistics, and literature. - Evaluation of student performance during FREN 4980, including an assessment of linguistic proficiency and interpreting and translating skills adequate to the practicum assignment, completed by the supervisor in the field.
+- An examination to assess the level of listening, reading, and writing proficiency, along with an ACTFL Oral Proficiency Interview administered by Language Testing International to assess the level of speaking proficiency at the entry to the major. - An examination covering appropriate topics to assess the student's knowledge of content material related to Francophone culture, linguistics, and literature. - An examination to assess the level of listening, reading, and writing proficiency, along with an ACTFL Oral Proficiency Interview administered by Language Testing International to assess the level of speaking proficiency at the completion of the major.